Part of the Hiring Your First Employee hub.

 Assessing Your Available Time for Training and Support

 You can teach technical skills, but attitude is harder to train.
 You’ll need to spend hours mentoring your new hire.
 If your schedule is full, you might not have time to guide them well.
-Your new hire may not instantly save you time.
+Your new hire may not save you time immediately.

 Effective mentorship is ongoing, not a one-time thing.
 You must be ready for questions, feedback, and regular meetings.
 Without this, even the best new hire will feel lost and won’t do well.
-So, you will need to have time and headspace to onboard and mentor someone.
+So you will need time and headspace to onboard and mentor someone.

 The Shift from Individual Contributor to Team Leader